refractionPOINT/lce_doc/docs/operators.md

 # Reference: Operators

 Operators are used in the Detection part of a Detection & Response rule.
-Many operators also support transforms, referenced later in this page.
+Operators may also be accompanied by other available parameters, such as transforms, times, and others, referenced later in this page.

 > For more information on how to use operators, read [Detection & Response Rules](dr.md).